Flu season hasn’t hit Michigan hard yet, but it’s definitely here.

 “The good news is there’s still time to get a flu shot.
 But get it soon, because it takes two weeks to take effect,” Dr. McGee said.

-If you do get the flu, call your doctor right away, Dr. McGee said, because the medication Tamiflu can treat it—but you have to start taking it early in the course of the illness.
+If you suspect you or your family member has the flu, call your doctor right away, Dr. McGee said, because the medication Tamiflu can treat it—but you have to start taking it early in the course of the illness.

 Flu symptoms include fever, coughing, headache, muscle aches and tiredness.
 Symptoms generally last five to seven days.